-Moving your baby on from milk doesn’t have to mean spending half your maternity allowance on the veg aisle.
+Moving your baby on from milk doesn’t have to mean spending half your budget on veg.
 Here’s how to move your baby on to food cheaply but healthily…

 When it comes to introducing solid foods to babies, there’s always going to be waste.

 There’s that avocado your baby threw at the fridge and the mashed potato on the bottom of your slipper.
 There’s also the butternut squash they point blank refused to eat despite devouring the same thing the day before.

 There’s also the pressure to feed your baby the best quality produce, and a slew of pre-prepared products on the market.
 So no wonder it can all seem like it’s going to be pretty pricey.

 Yet – genuinely – it doesn’t need to be.
 We’ve put together our own tips plus some parents’ tips to help you to get your child onto solid food without clearing out your bank account.